 Michael S. Glaser is a Professor Emeritus at St. Mary’s College of Maryland where he received the Dodge Endowed Award for Excellence in Teaching.
 He has edited three anthologies of poetry, published several volumes of his own work and served as Poet Laureate of Maryland from 2004 through 2009.
 Most recently, he co-edited with Kevin Young the Complete Poems of Lucille Clifton.
 More at www.michaelsglaser.com

-Cost $850 includes double occupancy room, board and tuition.
+The cost for Bread for the Journey 2017 includes double occupancy room, board and tuition.